kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 thumb-image: web-dev-job-two-thumb.jpg
 ---

-On May 8th, 2017, I wrote about <a href="/front-end-web-developer-job-search/">my search for a front end web developer job</a>.
+On March 8th, 2017, I wrote about <a href="/front-end-web-developer-job-search/">my search for a front end web developer job</a>.
 Five years to the day later, I'm publishing a post about what that job search looks like in 2022.

 This new job search took effort, but much less than the previous one.
 But like before, I learned a lot about what it takes to get a web dev position in current times.